VivekVetri/experts-search-engine/README.md

 * experts-rel-judgements.csv - Relevance judgements mapping (manually prepared static file)

 ## Running TR-Engine: Ranker Batch

+* Queries for evaluation will be taken from experts-queries.txt
+* Rankers (bm25, jm, l2, dp) are optional.
+If not provided, bm25 will be used by default.

 ```bash
 cd tr-engine
 python3 ranker.py config.toml bm25